damiankaczkowski/rpi-packages/README.md

 There you also find patching guide, whether you use patches from there or from OpenWrt's Trac.

 Or you can download them from OpenWrt Trac one by one and also see the explanation of the patch,<br/>
-list of patches and Trac URLs are provided in next two<br/>
-chapters of this ReadMe.<br/>
+list of patches and Trac URLs are provided in next three chapters of this ReadMe.<br/>

 How to obtain dependant package tree?
 =====================================